pkivolowitz/asm_book/README.md

 # Assembly Language Programming Made Not So Scary

-This text book provides a fairly thorough examination of the ARM V8 ISA.
+This text book provides a fairly thorough examination of the ARM V8 ISA (Instruction Set Architecture).
 It begins from the perspective of a person knowledgeable in the C or C++ programming languages (or similar languages, of which there are many).
 Early chapters bridge your knowledge of C or C++ backwards into assembly language driving home a very sharp
 point: C is a high level assembly language.
 Further, assembly language is nothing to be scared about.